nilearn/nilearn/CONTRIBUTING.rst

   `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
-  In any case, before sending code, be sure to ** read and follow the contribution guide below **.
-Otherwise we might ask quite a lot of revisions during the reviewing process.
+  In any case, before sending code, be sure to **read and follow the contribution guide below**.

 How do we decide what codes goes in?